menu

 Setting & Lifestyle

-As is often the case in a small city, Bunkie doesn't have a public transportation system that people use for their commute.
+Bunkie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Bunkie is an extremely ethnically-diverse city.
 The people who call Bunkie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bunkie residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bunkie include French, Irish, Italian, Acadian/Cajun, and German.
+Important ancestries of people in Bunkie include Irish, French, Italian, Acadian/Cajun, and Scottish.

 The most common language spoken in Bunkie is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.

 Notable & Unique Neighborhood Characteristics